-- Example 1: When Worker A leaves the employment of Ministry B, the worker may mistakenly believe that the balance in his or her preferenced account should be transferred to Ministry C, where the worker will be employed.
-While a transfer to Ministry C may be made if it furthers the charitable purpose of Ministry B, it is not required. - Example 2: When Worker D leaves the employment of Ministry E after completing a two-year missionary term, there is a substantial excess of funds raised for the ministry by Worker D above what was spent for the ministry of this worker.
+Example 1: When a worker leaves the employment of Ministry A, the worker may mistakenly believe that the balance in his or her preferenced account should be transferred to Ministry B, where the worker will be employed.
+While a transfer to Ministry B may be made if it furthers the charitable purpose of Ministry A, it is not required.

+Example 2: When a worker leaves the employment of Ministry C after completing a two-year missionary term, there is a substantial excess of funds raised for the ministry by the worker above what was spent for the ministry of this worker.
 The worker may mistakenly believe the excess in his or her account should be paid to the worker.
 While a modest severance payment might be made to the worker in conformity with the ministry's policies, the excess is an asset of the ministry and subject to the ministry's discretion and control.

-But how does a ministry know if the "intended benefit" and "control" tests have been met?
+But how does a ministry know if the "intended benefit" and "discretion and control" tests have been met?
 Unfortunately, the IRS provides little guidance for these tests.
 Ministries, with advice from their CPAs and attorneys, must design their action plan based on applicable law and informal IRS guidelines.
 The following is a review of issues that should be considered by ministries using the deputized fundraising approach:

 - Ministries should determine how to put givers on notice that they will exercise discretion and control over the donations.
-Using the IRS-recommended language in solicitations-written or verbal-and on receipts is prudent. - Ministries should be sure to communicate consistently with givers.
+Using the IRSrecommended language in solicitations written or verbal-and on receipts is prudent. - Ministries should be sure to communicate consistently with givers.
 Eliminating written conflicts between solicitation emails/letters (including prayer letters), giver response forms, deputized worker training materials, receipts, and other related documents can be accomplished by a careful review of the ministry's current documents.
-It is also important to establish procedures to ensure
+It is also important to establish procedures to ensure that the reviews are ongoing.
+The more